"Asem ben koraa nie": Elikem carries sewing machine to TGMAs, GH reacts

 The former Big Brother Africa housemate attended the event with a sewing machine, which has garnered mixed reactions from Ghanaians on social media.

+He noted that he decided to defer his course during his third year as a student at the University of Ghana to pursue his dream of being a fashion designer after he lost his father.

+In the past, Elikem Kumordzie stated that he decided to focus on his fashion design career as it was more lucrative than the acting gig.

-Below is the video of Elikem attending the 2025 TGMA with a sewing machine:
+Below is the video of Elikem Kumordzie attending the 2025 TGMA with a sewing machine:

 Man wears fork attire to 2025 TGMAs